 Eli and Edythe Broad Art Museum

-Opening in Fall 2012, the Eli and Edythe Broad Art Museum is the art museum of Michigan State University.
-As an engaged public institution, The Broad at MSU is a contemporary museum devoted to the art of our time.
-Expressly dedicated to exploring international contemporary culture and ideas through the probing gaze of artists, The Broad is a place where artists’ ideas, words, and actions create a vibrant center for questioning and understanding the modern world.
-Dedicated to experimentation and study, The Broad is a laboratory for the new, grounded in a deep appreciation for the historical.
-With a study collection containing objects from the Greek and Roman periods through the Renaissance and on to the Modern, The Broad is uniquely able to contextualize the wide range of contemporary art practices within a firm historical context.
+The Eli and Edythe Broad Art Museum is an engaged public institution that reflects through art the longstanding global focus of Michigan State University.
+Expressly dedicated to exploring contemporary culture and ideas through the probing gaze of international artists, the Broad MSU is a place where artists’ ideas, words, and actions create a vibrant center for questioning and understanding the world.
+Committed to education, experimentation, and study, the Broad MSU is a laboratory for the new, grounded in a deep appreciation for the historical.
+The Broad MSU is committed to expanding, preserving, exhibiting, and interpreting its collection of artwork from ancient cultures to the present day.

-Built in 1963, and substantially expanded in 2002, the Delia Koo International Academic Center continues to be the hub of international activity at Michigan State University.
-Housed within the International Center is the Office of International Studies and Programs (ISP), a university-level office, led by a dean who supports and encourages international activities throughout the institution.
-Within ISP are offices with responsibility for study abroad, international students and scholars, international research and Peace Corps recruiting, as well as area studies centers focusing on Africa, Asia, Canada, Europe, Russia, Eurasia and Latin America and the Caribbean.
-ISP has strong ties to thematic international units across the campus focusing on international agriculture, business, education, engineering, gender, health, and languages.
-Additionally, the MasterCard Foundation Scholars Program at MSU, Global Center for Food Systems Innovation, Visiting International Professional Program, the Japan Center for Michigan Universities, the Office of International Research Collaboration, the International Teaching Assistants Program, Community Volunteers for International Programs, and visiting international scholars affiliated with the international and thematic centers also have offices here.
-The building features office areas, and meeting rooms.
-The International Center also houses the Volunteer English Tutoring Program, a language-tutoring program for the international community, and is available for use by Michigan State University's many other international centers and institutes.
+Built in 1963 and substantially expanded in 2002, the Delia Koo International Academic Center continues to be the hub of international activity at Michigan State University.
+Housed within the International Center is the Office of International Studies and Programs (ISP), a university-level office led by an associate provost and dean.
+ISP supports and encourages international activities throughout the institution, and within ISP are offices with responsibility for study abroad, international students and scholars, international research and Peace Corps recruiting, international health and safety, as well as area studies centers focusing on Africa, Asia, Canada, Europe, Russia, Eurasia and Latin America and the Caribbean.
+ISP has strong ties to thematic international units across the campus that focus on international agriculture, business, education, engineering, gender, health, and languages.
+The MasterCard Foundation Scholars Program at MSU, Global Center for Food Systems Innovation, Visiting International Professional Program, Japan Center for Michigan Universities, Office of International Research Collaboration, Community Volunteers for International Programs, and visiting international scholars affiliated with the international and thematic centers also have offices here.
+The International Center also houses the Volunteer English Tutoring Program, a language-tutoring program for the international community, and is available for use by MSU’s many other international centers and institutes.
 ISP hosts myriad international conferences, seminars, colloquia, and workshops.
-Other companion residents include the Cross Roads Food Court, MSU ID office and the Michigan State University Spartan Bookstore.
-Adjacent to the lobby area is room 115.
+Other residents include the Crossroads Food Court, MSU ID office and the Spartan Bookstore.
+In addition to offices and meeting space, the International Center also offers room 115 just off the lobby.
 Primarily used as a classroom, room 115 is available for large meetings and is often the site of academic governance sessions during fall and spring semesters.
 To request use of room 115, contact classroom scheduling in the Office of the Registrar.
-Registered student organizations may request to use the lobby area through the Department of Student Life for various cultural, social and recreational activities.
-Similarly, the International Center is one of the sites hosting Campus Center activities.
+Registered student organizations may request use of the lobby area through the Department of Student Life for various cultural, social and recreational activities.
+Similarly, the International Center also hosts events sponsored by the University Activities Board.

 Kresge Art Center